zxiang77/advancedRaytracer/README.md

+# why using this as demo?
+This is a very comprehensive project with very good system design and uses improved algorithm to reduce runtime complexity and implements advanced graphics effect.

 # advancedRaytracer
 To load this project on your local machine with Eclipse, go to File -> New -> Java Project.
 Then uncheck Use default location and set your Location to your path to this repository folder on your local machine (e.g. /path/to/advancedRaytracer).